 DISCLOSURE: This post contains affiliate links, meaning I'll receive a commission if you purchase through my link, but at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the full disclaimer for more information.
 Thanks!

 It was the best surprise to be able to celebrate Valentine’s Day in New York!
 And yes, this post is being written in April even though all this happened in February.
 It’s fine!

 Amtrak Train Ride to New York

 Since we now live in the DC area, a far more populated area than Augusta, ME, we had the option of taking an Amtrak train from DC to NY.
 It was a relief to not worry about taking a car to New York, though we did have to wake up super early (like 5:30 AM, ugh).
 The train was super full for the DC to NY trip so I think we might arrive a little earlier next time (if we do decide to do this again, which I imagine we will).

 As with most trips, I took some motion sickness medicine so I spent most of the train ride looking at the back of my eyelids.
 When I was awake, I spent my time eating my snacks, listening to music, and reading online articles…and also scrolling through social media, obviously.

-After a few hours, we finally made it to Penn Station and I had totally not realized how much of a MAZE it is.
+After a few hours of travel, we finally made it to Penn Station and I had not realized how much of a MAZE it is.
 Imagine if I had been left to my own devices…it would be days before I got out…but I wasn’t alone so I made it out okay.